Balancing Creativity and Automation: Human-AI Collaboration in Software Design

 • Detecting regressions and anomalies at scale

-However, AI is only as reliable as its training data.
+However, AI is only as reliable as its training data — and only as safe as the human review processes surrounding it.
 It may miss edge cases or suggest insecure shortcuts.

 Humans play a vital role in: